Government Funding Cheat Sheet

 Other Parts of the Budget Process

 President’s Request (also called “President’s Budget”): Before appropriations start, the president’s budget request, typically released in early February, lays out the administration’s priorities for the following fiscal year, which begins October 1.
-For the past three years, the president has proposed slashing funding for key international development programs.
-Congress, however, is not obligated to adopt the president’s budget and has so far rejected his proposed cuts.
+But ultimately its just a recommendation, and Congress makes the final decisions on their own.

 Congressional Budget Resolution: The budget “blueprint” that Congress develops following the president’s request.
-While non-binding, the Congressional Budget Resolution is important because it sets the terms of the budget debate and lays out the maximum amount of money that will be available for a variety of federal programs, including international development programs.
+While non-binding, the Congressional Budget Resolution is important because it sets the terms of the budget debate and lays out the maximum amount of money that will be available for a variety of federal programs, including global anti-poverty programs.